chipster/chipster-openshift/k3s/backup-to-s3.md

 We take a full database backups every night, but we can't do the same for users' files, because that would consume too much space and often we couldn't even move them all in 24 hours.
 Let's assume the files are immutable.
 We'll do small changes to the above process to do incremental backups of files.

 In Kubernetes:
-- Get the list of files in the previous archive from the object storage and collect the list of all current files in file-broker.
+- Get the list of files in the previous archive from the object storage and collect the list of all current files in file-storage.
 Backup only new files
 - Upload also the list of all current files to the object storage

 In the archive server
 - Download the list of all current files from the object storage.
 Download the new files from the object storage and move the old files from the old archive version
 - Upload the list of files in the latest archive
-- Clean up old only oldest archives.
+- Clean up only oldest archives.
 Individual archive version wouldn't be usefull without an unbroken chain of archives between that version to the latest

-Example

-There are two files `a` and `b` in the file-storage and no previous backups.
-When the file-storage server creates the backup:
-- There is no `archive_info` file in the object storage, so a full backup is needed
-- file-broker compresses, encrypts, packages and uploads files `a` and `b` to the object storage
-- file-broker uploads a `backup_info` file, which includes files `a` and `b` (and their sizes and checksum before and after compression and encryption) to the object storage

-On the next run the archiver:
-- Finds the backup from the object storage
-- Downloads and extracts (only the outermost tar, files remain compressed and encrypted) the file packages from the object storage, storing the files `a` and `b` to the `download` folder
-- Creates a dir with the backup's timestamp for this new archive
-- Goes through the `backup_info` file and moves the files `a` and `b` from the `download` folder to the latest archive folder
-- Uploads a `archive_info` file which declares that files `a` and `b` are archived

-Let's assume the file `a` is deleted and a new file `c` is added to the file-storage.
-On the next backup
-- file-storage finds the previous `archive_info` file
-- file-storage goes through its current files.
-The file `b` is found from the `archive_info`, so its information is simply copied to the `backup_info`.
-The new file `c` is compressed, encrypted, packaged and uploaded to the object storage and its information written to the `backup_info` too

-On the next run the archiver:
-- Finds the backup from the object storage
-- Downloads and extracts the file package from the object storage, storing the file `c` to the `download` folder
-- Creates a dir with the backup's timestamp for this new archive
-- Goes through the `backup_info` file and moves the file `b` from the previous archive folder and the file `d` from the `download` folder the latest archive folder.
-The file `a` remains in the previous folder, which will be deleted after 60 days
-- Uploads a `archive_info` file which declares that files `b` and `c` are now archived

 ## Backup databases to S3

 > Note!
 Our `chipster-web-server` image has `pg_dump` version 9 which refues to work with the PostgreSQL version 11 installed by our K3s instructions.
-We are unable to fix the this right now, so please use the backup to file system instructions to backup databases in K3s for now.
+We are unable to fix the this right now, so please use the [backup with kubectl instructions](backup-to-file.md) to backup databases in K3s for now.

-Chipster's backup service can encrypt and upload database backups to S3.
+Chipster's backup service can compress and upload database backups to S3.

 Configure the endpoint, region, access key, secret key and bucket of your S3 object storage in your `~/values.yaml`.
 Only the most important options are shown here.
 Please see the [chipster-defaults.yaml](https://github.com/chipster/chipster-web-server/blob/prod/src/main/resources/chipster-defaults.yaml) for all available backup settings.